When autocomplete options are available, use up and down arrows to review and enter to select.

 Education

-• Ph.D., Texas State University
+• Ph.D., Aquatic Resources & Integrative Biology from Texas State University

-• M.S., Marshall University
+• M.S., Biological Sciences from Marshall University

-• B.S., Liberty University
+• B.S., Biology: Environmental Science from Liberty University

 Biography

+Dr. Cory Goff grew up in central Virginia and completed his bachelor’s of science degree at Liberty University where his interest in herpetology, the study of amphibians and reptiles, was sparked through research with a local, endemic Virginia salamander, the Peaks of Otter salamander (Plethodon hubrichti).
 He taught at a homeschool co-op for a year before pursuing his Master’s degree at Marshall University in West Virginia.
 His Master’s research examined the effects of roads and trails on the movement behavior of the Virginia salamander and a sympatric species.
-After completing his Master’s, Dr. Goff moved to Texas and started his Ph.D. in Aquatic Resources at Texas State University applying conservation physiology, using physiological responses to environmental changes as indicators of health, to fish and amphibian populations.
+After completing his M.S., Dr. Goff moved to Texas and started his Ph.D. at Texas State University applying conservation physiology, a new field that uses physiological responses to environmental changes as indicators of health, to fish and amphibian populations.

 Professional Memberships